Mikhail Krichman

 Mikhail Krichman (Михаил Владимирович Кричман; born 1967) is a Russian cinematographer who received a Golden Osella award at the 67th Venice Film Festival for Silent Souls and 3 time award winner at Camerimage.
 Krichman is best known to western audiences for his work with renowned Russian director Andrey Zvyagintsev.
 He photographed all of Zvyagintsev's films, including The Return (2003), The Banishment (2007), Elena (2010), Leviathan (2014) and Loveless (2017).
 Zvyagintsev claims that Krichman (an engineer by profession) learned his craft by reading American Cinematographer.
 Krichman also shot Miss Julie for Norwegian director Liv Ullmann.

 Style

 Krichman's cinematography is instrumental in creating the mood that is so imperative to Zvyagintsev's distinctively harrowing journeys of the soul.
 Predominantly shooting with a crisp, wide lens, Krichman's work often juxtaposes the embittered faces of characters against the weather-worn yet picturesque Russian landscape.
-There's a coldness to his work, yet it exudes an existential aura that feels like a nightmare slowly unravelling before your eyes.
+There is a coldness to his work, yet it exudes an existential aura that feels like a nightmare slowly unravelling before your eyes.
 Preferring to film in 35mm and manipulating natural light rather than relying on artificial light sources, Krichman lights space before characters, grounding them within their surroundings and adding an air of realism and immediacy to the events that unfurl.